 However, you might have heard that the compost shouldn’t be used in all the same ways as regular compost because it can potentially contain harmful bacteria.

-We answer the question: what to do with compost from a composting toilet?
+I answer the question: what to do with compost from a composting toilet?

 Just like regular kitchen compost, your human waste compost will be full of healthy nutrients that can be used for soil amendment and mulching.

 Before you use the compost, make sure to check if it’s definitely ready.

 It should have an earthy soil-like smell and texture, and you shouldn’t be able to see any chunks of the covering material you used.